morrownr/8812au-20210629/README.md

 ## 8812au ( 8812au.ko ) :rocket:

-Notice: A newer version of this driver will be available later this month at the following location:
+Notice: A newer version of this driver will be available on or about 20240331 at the following location:

 https://github.com/morrownr/8812au-20210820